 Perfect Plain Brewing Company

 Perfect Plain Brewing Company has become one of the most recognizable craft breweries in Pensacola.
-The brewery features a large indoor taproom as well as a spacious outdoor beer garden.
-Because of its central downtown location, it is a natural stop while exploring the Palafox Street district.
+The brewery features a large indoor taproom as well as a strong downtown presence that makes it a natural stop while exploring the city center.

 Odd Colony Brewing